Why it's important to vote in the European elections

 I myself run the This Time I’m Voting campaign in DCU.
 This is a voter awareness campaign initiated by the European Parliament, which encourages people to vote in the European Elections.
 The response I have got is incredibly positive.
 However, the only way I want to measure this success is seeing the number of people voting increase overall in Ireland.
 I hope to do this by hosting events, such as debates, information presentations and talks, by ensuring people create a social media frenzy by using the hashtag #thistimeimvoting, and by encouraging people to sign up to the campaign using the link below.

 If you take away anything from this article, make sure to use your vote or look at Criodan’s article on why voting is so important.
-It’s your democratic right, it allows you make a change that you want to see in society and gives you the platform to feel pride about the choices you make and to vote on the 24th of May, irrelevant of how you vote.
+It’s your democratic right, it allows you make a change that you want to see in society and gives you the platform to feel pride about the choices you make.
+Regardless of who you vote for, make sure to get out and vote.